carol-sae/services-readme-example/README.md

 <img src="/docs/diagram_example.jpg" alt="diagram" title="diagram example"/>

 The following diagram provides a high-level view of the architecture of the Order Service integration.
-Order service communicate with numerous external systems.
+Order Service communicate with numerous external systems.
 More details can be found at this [wiki link](https://wiki.shop-apotheke.com/display/RTLDEV/1.+Order+Service+Integration).

 ## **Prerequisites**